BHEEEET/sbpf-dbg/crates/debugger-input/README.md

 # sBPF Debugger Input

-This crate provides functionality for generating serialized debugger input to debug sBPF Assembly programs using the sBPF Debugger.
+This crate provides functionality for generating serialized input to debug sBPF Assembly programs using the sBPF Debugger.

 ## Serialization format